m34315956/m34315956/README.md

 - 👋 Hi, I’m @m34315956
-- 👀 I’m interested in UI/UX, Backend development, AI development and cybersecurity
+- 👀 I’m interested in UI/UX, Backend development, AI development and cybersecurity.
 - 🌱 I’m currently learning UI/UX and Backend development.
-- 💞️ I’m looking to collaborate on any UI/UX design project.
+- 💞️ I’m looking to collaborate on any Logo design and/or UI/UX design project.
 - 📫 How to reach me ...https://www.linkedin.com/in/mark-ebuka-29179b277
 -https://www.behance.net/markebuka